masonMO25/Night-Out/README.md

 ## User Story

 ```
-AS A person looking for a night out
+AS A person looking for a bite to eat
 I WANT to find restaurants near me
-SO THAT I can plan on where I want to eat
+SO THAT I can decide where I want to eat
 ```

 ## Acceptable Criteria

 ```
 GIVEN I am hungry
-WHEN I enter my zipcode
+WHEN I enter my location
 THEN a list of nearby restaurants appears on my screen.

 ```